 The story of the Huguenots, who fled relentless persecution by the Catholic church, is woven into the very fabric of this land.
 In 1681, on the last day of December, a substantial contingent of Huguenots set sail for the Cape of Good Hope.
 These French Protestants, adherents of the Reformed Church, found refuge in the Drakenstein valley, naming it Franschhoek.

-This large scale emigration was a boon to the growing colony as many of the French emigrants were tradesmen and experienced wine farmers.
-The Dutch East India Company loaned tools, seed and other assistance to those who wished to farm, with view to there being a trade return.
+Their exodus brought a boon to the growing colony, as these emigrants included skilled tradesmen and seasoned vintners.
+The Dutch East India Company provided tools, seeds, and support to those who aspired to cultivate the land, envisioning a fruitful trade return.

 Today, the legacy of these brave pioneers lives on in the surnames we recognize throughout South Africa - names like de Klerk (Le Clercq), de Villiers, Visagie (Visage), du Plessis, du Toit, Fourie, Fouche, Giliomee (Guilliaume), Hugo, Joubert, Labuschagne (la Buscagne), le Roux, Malan, Malherbe, Marais, Theron, Jordaan (Jurdan), and Viljoen (Villon), Blignaut, and TerBlanche.
 These names tell a tale of resilience, determination, and the enduring spirit of the Huguenot heritage in South Africa.